Stephanie Storgion, M.D. - Department Chair

 - A personal interview is required for admissions consideration.
 Not all applicants who meet the minimum criteria for admission will be invited for an interview.

 - Applicants must be able to demonstrate all entry-level competencies expected of the physician assistant profession and required to provide quality patient care.

 - Applicants who accept a position in the program must declare the ability to fulfill the Technical Standards for Admission to the College of Medicine, Department of Physician Studies.
 These standards are provided below and may be found at https://www.uthsc.edu/physician-assistant/technical.php

 - Coursework from another physician assistant program may not be transferred to meet the requirements for admission to or graduation from the MMS-PA program.
 The program does not award advanced standing or accept transfer credit for didactic courses or experiential learning.

-- Applicants who have received their undergraduate degree from an international institution must be citizens or permanent residents of the United States at the time of application, have their international transcript audited by World Education Service or comparable organization to show equivalence of undergraduate degree with a traditional BS degree in the United States and all prerequisite courses must be taken in the United States at a regionally accredited institution of higher learning.
+- Applicants who have received their undergraduate degree from an international institution must be citizens or permanent residents of the United States at the time of application, have their international transcript audited by World Education Service or comparable organization to show equivalence of undergraduate degree with a traditional BS degree in the United States and all prerequisite courses must be taken in the United States at an institution accredited by one of the following accreditors: